SpiNNakerManchester/SpiNNakerManchester.github.io/2015.006.AnotherFineProductFromTheNonsenseFactory/MappingAlgorithms.md

 This now gives you a updated version of the tool chain, which supports new mapping algorithms.
-It is worth noting that when 2015.006 (Another Fine Product From The Nonsense Factor) is offically released, these installation instructions will be no longer required.
+It is worth noting that when 2015.006 (Another Fine Product From The Nonsense Factor) is officially released, these installation instructions will be no longer required.

-# <a name="XMLMeta"></a> Algorithm Metadata Xml File
+# <a name="XMLMeta"></a> Algorithm Meta-data XML File

-As end users can add any arbitary number of algorithms to the PACMAN flow, this means there is no longer a predefined logic flow between algorithms.
+As end users can add any arbitrary number of algorithms to the PACMAN flow, this means there is no longer a predefined logic flow between algorithms.
-To rectify this, there is a block of code located in https://github.com/SpiNNakerManchester/PACMAN/blob/mapping_work_flow/pacman/operations/pacman_algorithm_executor.py which takes a description of the inputs, outputs, and executable paramters of the algorithms which it has been instructed to use and deduces the logical order of algorithms.
+To rectify this, there is a block of code located in https://github.com/SpiNNakerManchester/PACMAN/blob/mapping_work_flow/pacman/operations/pacman_algorithm_executor.py which takes a description of the inputs, outputs, and executable parameters of the algorithms which it has been instructed to use and deduces the logical order of algorithms.

-Any new algorithm needs to have a XMl file which states how to execute the algorithm, its inputs and outputs.
-Below is an example xml file:
+Any new algorithm needs to have a XML file which states how to execute the algorithm, its inputs and outputs.
+Below is an example XML file:

 ```
 <algorithms>